kstats/CausalQG/README.md

 We hypothesize that a good cause/effect question will be able to be answered by a strong QA system.
 We use 4 different QA models to evaluate the quality of our causal questions.
 The base model is provided by deepset and hosted by HuggingFace/tranformers.
 We then finetune this model on three datasets of causal questions: the sames ones used to fine tune the QG model.
 To perform the finetuning move into the `QA/` directory and use the `finetune_qa.py` script.

 Then, to use the various models to generate answers for a given csv of questions, use `QA/predict.py`.
+To prepare the ProphetNet questions for the QA input, use `format_ce_prophetnet.py`.
 In this step, you will produce 4 output csvs beginning with `qa_` for each csv of questions generated in the question-generation step.

 You can then use the `ce_q_eval.py` scripts found in `CSVs/` to get an analysis of QA performance broken down by typology.